-A Pavilion Theatre was constructed on the pier in 1908.
-Built very much in the style of the day, it had domed towers either side of the entrance and with seven turrets in all.
-The pavilion staged dramas; musicals, mostly comedies; pantomime and dance performances.
+In 1908 a Pavilion Theatre was constructed Built very much in the style of the day, it had domed towers either side of the entrance and with seven turrets in all.
+The pavilion staged dramas, musicals (mostly comedies), pantomime and dance performances.

-The pier was closed during the Second World War, but opened soon after the war had ended as there was no, or little, repair work to be carried out.
+The pier was closed during World War II, but opened soon after it, ended as there was little, or no, repair work to be carried out.

 1949 was the height of popularity for paddle steamer excursions from Weymouth.
 At its peak there were four steamers based at the port, the Consul, Embassy, Victoria and Empress, with a fifth, the palatial Emperor of India, visiting from time to time and offering a one hour cruise.